tourn171/IWB/README.md

     along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 ---
-###Thank you to any and all contributors and thanks for taking the time to view this web app.
+###Thank you to any and all contributors and thanks to the viewers for taking the time to view this web app.